BytexDigital/BytexDigital.Blazor.Components.CookieConsent/README.md

 ### Requirements

 - .NET >= 8.0
-- You're fully using Blazor WebAssembly or Blazor Server (This means your `<Router>` is inside a component that is fulled rendered either with Blazor Server or Blazor WASM (That is the case if there is a  `[RenderModeWebAssembly]` or `[RenderModeServer]` attribute on the component containing the router or if the component containing the router is rendered with a `@rendermode="@RenderMode.WebAssembly"` or `@rendermode="@RenderMode.Server"` attribute))
+- You're using Blazor Web App and your `<Router>` is dynamically rendered within a Blazor Server or WASM component (This means your `<Router>` is inside a component that is fulled rendered either with Blazor Server or Blazor WASM (That is the case if there is a  `[RenderModeWebAssembly]` or `[RenderModeServer]` attribute on the component containing the router or if the component containing the router is rendered with a `@rendermode="@RenderMode.WebAssembly"` or `@rendermode="@RenderMode.Server"` attribute))

 <br />